-- 1. Consistency with stated objectives: The proposal should address issues relating to access to justice and rule of law, with particular attention to disadvantaged social groups in Fiji, which may include (but not be limited to): rural and maritime populations, women, children, youth, the elderly, Fiji's LGBTIQ community, the disabled, and mentally ill, inter alia; and the provision of psychosocial and counselling support services for survivors of child abuse, VAW and SGBV in one or more of the indicated locations. - 2.
+- 1. Consistency with stated objectives: The proposal should address issues relating to justice and rule of law in relation to persons with physical and psychosocial disabilities. - 2.
 Likelihood of success and project feasibility/sustainability: The proposal should clearly demonstrate a sustainability strategy after the grant period and in the absence of external funding.
-In particular, each proposal must provide a detailed cooperation and handover strategy to existing government and independent state commissions working to provide legal services, as well as an exit strategy for proposed activities.
-In addition, linkages to existing national mechanisms and SOPs relating to SGBV and child victim referral should be made clear. - 3.
+In particular, each proposal must provide a detailed cooperation and handover strategy to existing government and independent state commissions working to provide legal services, as well as an exit strategy for proposed activities. - 3.
 Capacity of the organization to implement the project (institutional, financial): The NGO/CSO should demonstrate the ability to effectively manage grant funds, as well as the institutional capacity (equipment, facilities, competence and experience of personnel, and past record of managing such projects) necessary for project implementation.
-This should include proven experience and ability to work successfully with the justice sector institution (especially the Legal Aid Commission, Judicial Department, and Fiji Police Force). - 4.
-Comprehensiveness of the project description product, plan and budget: The proposal should clearly define its strategy for implementation detailing a step-by-step project plan and itemized budget, target groups, and clear timelines for activity duration.
+This should include proven experience and ability to work successfully with justice sector institutions (especially the Legal Aid Commission, Judicial Department, and Fiji Police Force). - 4.
+Comprehensiveness of the project description product, plan and budget: The proposal should clearly define its strategy for implementation detailing a step-by-step project plan and itemized budget, target groups, and clear timelines for activity duration. - 5.
+Competence of the organization's staff.
+Previous experience in related fields, availability of skills and training. - 7.
+The budget should be detailed, complete, rational and realistic, and must not exceed the equivalent of USD 150,000. - 8.
+Administrative costs must not exceed 10% of the total proposed amount. - 9.
+The amount requested in the proposal should be commensurate with the organization's administrative and financial management capabilities. - 10.
+The grant will be payable in local currency at the official exchange rate.